dtcc-platform/dtcc-builder/README.md

 This creates a Docker container named `dtcc` that is used for developing, building and running VCCore.

+For removing the image and containers, you can use

+    ./dtcc-uninstall
+    ./dtcc-uninstall.bat

+in Linux and Windows respectivelly.

 Note that the source tree is automatically shared into the Docker container.
 It is recommended that you edit the sources, run git commands, and visualize data *outside* of the Docker container (on your native operating system), while building and running the code *inside* the Docker container.

 ### Downloading data